-5.6.
+6.6.
 Assigning basis sets

-Lets resume with the Cp- example (exercises 5.3, 5.4).
+Lets resume with the Cp example (exercises 6.3, 6.4).
 Go to the previous directory and start define.
 If you left it in the status after the last exercise you might, after the title section, get a message like

-SYMMETRY c1 AND CARTESIAN COORDINATES FOR 10 ATOMS HAVE BEEN READ FROM THE DEFAULT INPUT FILE control .
+''' SYMMETRY c1 AND CARTESIAN COORDINATES FOR 10 ATOMS HAVE BEEN READ FROM THE DEFAULT INPUT FILE control .

 DEFINITIONS OF 24 INTERNAL COORDINATES HAVE BEEN READ.

 SPECIFICATION OF BOND TOPOLOGY HAS BEEN READ.

 DO YOU WANT TO CHANGE THE GEOMETRY DATA ?
-DEFAULT=n GOBACK=& b all def2-TZVP
+DEFAULT=n GOBACK=& '''